 Travel north in Italy and, just before hitting the border of Switzerland, you will come across Lake Como; the third largest lake in Italy which covers some 146 square km and reaches a depth of 400m.
 Visiting Lake Como is a must-do thing on your Italian itinerary.

-First things first, Lake Como is beautiful.
+First things first, Lake Como in Italy is beautiful.
 Situated 40km north of Milan, far enough away for an escape from the city, but close enough for a day trip.

 In this article you’ll find information about:

 - How to Get to Lake Como